 Although lab studies suggest antiviral and antibacterial properties, there is no scientific evidence to support this use in humans.

 Shiitake mushroom, native to East Asia, is cultivated worldwide for its purported health benefits.
 The fresh and dried forms of the mushroom are commonly used in East Asian cooking.
 It is also valued as an anticancer agent.

+Dried shiitake extract caused apoptosis in human hepatocellular carcinoma (HepG2) cells by mediating the pathway of caspases 3 and 8 (21).
+Inhibition of lung cancer cells by the Latcripin-13 domain isolated from shiitake was due to apoptotic induction (40).
 The anticancer effects of the polysaccharide lentinan (1,3 beta-D-glucan) may be due to its ability to suppress cytochrome P450 1A enzymes that are known to metabolize pro-carcinogens to active forms (2).
-Dried shiitake extract caused apoptosis in human hepatocellular carcinoma (HepG2) cells by mediating the pathway of caspases 3 and 8 (21).
 Polysaccharides SLNT1 and JLNT1 isolated from the mushroom also demonstrated antitumor effects by increasing serum levels of interleukin 2 (IL-2) and tumor necrosis factor (TNF-α) production, and by inducing apoptosis in tumor cells in mice (33).

 Intermittent dermatitis over a 16-year period: Linked to consumption of shiitake mushrooms in a 45-year-old male (19).

 Esophageal symptoms: Linked to a food allergy in a 37-year-old man following consumption of shiitake mushroom (20).